robertrypula/AudioNetwork/page/data-transmission-over-sound-in-javascript-from-scratch/part-01/discrete-fourier-transform.md

 bin (or as you wish absolute value of the complex number) but we need to remember that this is 'flattened' version of full DFT output.
 Each bin also have a phase information.
 In this case Constellation Diagram is something that we need.

->Constellation diagram shows two things at once - power in decibels and phase of the selected frequency bin.
-If point
+>Constellation diagram shows two things at once - power in decibels and phase but only for **selected frequency bin**.
->is far away from chart origin it means that signal is strong, if near origin it means that signal is weak.
-Position
+>If point is far away from chart origin it means that signal is strong, if near origin it means that signal is weak.
->of point on the circle tells about phase.
-At the top (12 o'clock) we have phase offset equal to 0 degrees (or 360
+>Position of point on the circle tells about phase.
+At the top (12 o'clock) we have phase offset equal to 0 degrees
->degrees since it's the same).
-Values goes clockwise so point on the far right side will have 90 degrees phase offset
+>(or 360 degrees since it's the same).
+Values goes clockwise so point on the far right side will have 90 degrees
->(3 o'clock), point on the far bottom will have 180 degrees phase offset (6 o'clock) and so on.
+>phase offset (3 o'clock), point on the far bottom will have 180 degrees phase offset (6 o'clock) and so on.

 If our sine doesn't have any phase offset our point on constellation diagram will be located at 12 o'clock.
+What's that points? ~~It's the end of normalized vector that was produced by summing all vectors from all iterations~~.
 Yellow marker shows 'current' frequency bin that is showed on Constellation Diagram:

 [![Constellation Diagram - Sine A without phase offset](https://audio-network.rypula.pl/page/data-transmission-over-sound-in-javascript-from-scratch/part-01/image/12-constellation-diagram-sine-a-without-phase-offset.min.png)](https://audio-network.rypula.pl/page/data-transmission-over-sound-in-javascript-from-scratch/part-01/image/12-constellation-diagram-sine-a-without-phase-offset.png)